ArdanaLabs/ardana-dollar/utxo-design/vault-sm.md

 ### AddBorrowAct

-Purpose: Allow the user to repay a borrow
+Purpose: Allow the user to borrow dUSD.

 Arguments:
 ```haskell